Quantum effects of black holes and cosmological constant problem

 This problem will be discussed later in this section.

-Because number of holes on excited states are not fixed, a number density of black holes should be treated using the ground canonical ensemble with Bose statistics.
-One black hole with a mass $M_i$ is statistically equivalent to $i$ black holes at the same position.
-Whereas a mass gap of black holes has an order of the Planck mass, that of a scalar filed is naturally expected to have an order of the electoweak scale ($10^{2}$ GeV) or the ground unification scale ($10^{15}$ GeV).
-Therefore, the level density of the scalar field is highly denser than that of holes, and thus it is justified to treat a scalar field as heat bath.
-An average number of black holes of a mass $M_n$ can be estimated as
+A black hole mass-spectrum has a constant mass gap, and thus, a hole in the $n$th exited state is counted as $n$ grand-state holes.
+One black hole with mass $M_i$ is statistically equivalent to $i$ black holes at the same location.
+Because the number of black holes in excited states is not fixed, a number density of holes should be treated using the grand canonical ensemble and Bose statistics.
+Whereas black-hole masses vary on the order of the Planck mass, that of the scalar field is naturally expected to be on the electroweak scale (i.e., $10^{2}$ GeV) or the grand unification scale ($10^{15}$ GeV).
+Therefore, the level density of the scalar field is much denser than that of black holes, which justifies treating the scalar field as a heat bath\cite{feynman1998statistical}.
+The average number of black holes of mass $M_n$ can be estimated as